 Avoid Using Children as Messengers

-Children should not be involved in adult matters such as determining custody arrangements.
-Keeping children out of adult matters helps them feel secure.
-Communicate directly with your ex-partner rather than asking your child to pass messages back and forth.
-Shielding children from co-parenting conflicts is essential for their emotional well-being.
+Children should not be involved in adult matters such as custody arrangements.
+Communicate directly with your ex-partner instead of using children to pass messages.

 5. Committing to Long-Term Co-Parenting Success